nomad-xyz/docs/docs/dev/agents/agent-development.md

 `env $(cat .env | xargs) cargo run --bin <AGENT>`

 This will build the codebase and run the specified `<AGENT>` binary (updater, relayer, processor, or watcher) using the provided environment variables.

+## Production Builds

+It is important when making changes to the Rust codebase, to ensure the Docker build used in production environments still works.
+You can check this automatically in CI as it is built on every PR ([see docker workflow here](https://github.com/nomad-xyz/rust/blob/main/.github/workflows/docker.yml)), however you can check it much faster usually by attempting to build it locally.

+You can build the docker image by running the following script in the `rust` directory:

+`./build.sh latest`

+If that goes smoothly, you can rest assured it will most likely also work in CI.